rage/programming-23/data/part-12/3-functional-programming.md

 where `function` is the operation we want to execute on each item in the `series`.

-The function returns an object of type `map`, which is iterable, and can be converted into a list:
+The `map` function returns an object of type `map`, which is iterable, and can be converted into a list:

 ```python
 def capitalize(my_string: str):